aspose-ocr/Aspose.OCR-Products/ocr/_index.md

 title: On Premise, Cloud & App Based Solutions to Perform OCR on Images
 weight: 170
 url: /
+description: Build Optical Character Recognition (OCR) solutions via On Premise APIs or Cloud-based SDKs.
+Or use our simple cross-platform apps for text extraction.
 ---

 {{< blocks/products/pf/main-wrap-class >}}